 Conservative means to me someone who wishes to conserve the values they hold, and will not abandon them lightly.
 In this sense I, too, am a conservative.
 In fact I am inherently conservative.
 I think a careful conservatism is good and sensible.
 To adopt willy-nilly whatever comes along seems to me to be naive.
 It makes a statement about how little one values what one has

-A conservative is not a tradent.
-A tradent preserves the tradition- almost regardless.
+A conservative is not a traditionalist.
+A traditionalist preserves the tradition- almost regardless.
 The tradition in itself is valued above what it says or does, even too much to be changed where it is lacking.

 Without a certain conserv-ation, society could not survive.
 Society depends on shared values and understanding, and this means conserving ideas and mores long enough for them to be generally accepted.